thuliteio/create-thulite/README.md

 ### Variants

-The `-recommended` variants include the recommended plugins, currently:
+The `-recommended` variants include the recommended integrations, currently:

 - [@hyas-seo](https://github.com/gethyas/seo)
 - [@hyas-images](https://github.com/gethyas/images)

 ### Community templates

-You can use a tool like [degit](https://github.com/Rich-Harris/degit) to scaffold your project with one of the [community templates](https://gethyas.com/templates/community/).
+You can use a tool like [degit](https://github.com/Rich-Harris/degit) to scaffold your project with one of the [community templates](https://gethyas.com/templates/community/):

 ```bash
 npx degit user/project my-project